ajilach/clamav-rest/README.md

 # Quick Start

-See [this docker-compose file](docker-compose-nonroot.yml) for non-root read-only usage.
+> See [this docker-compose file](docker-compose-nonroot.yml) for non-root read-only usage.

 Run clamav-rest docker image:

 ```bash
 docker run -p 9000:9000 -p 9443:9443 -itd --name clamav-rest ajilaag/clamav-rest
 ```

+The REST endpoints are now available on port 9000 (for http) and 9443 (for https).

+If at least one virus is found, the API returns a `406 - Not Acceptable` response, a `200 - OK` otherwise.

-Test that service detects common test virus signature:
+Verify that the service detects common test virus signatures:

 **HTTP:**